RKrahl/photoidx/README.rst

   vignette is not available, everything will still work, but displaying the overview window may be significantly slower.

-+ vignette needs at least one thumbnail backend, either `Pillow`_ or `PyQt5`_.
++ vignette needs at least one thumbnail backend, for instance `Pillow`_ >= 6.0 or `PyQt5`_, see the vignette documentation for details.
 If no suitable backend is found, vignette will be disabled in photoidx.

 + `setuptools_scm`_